 It’s impossible to predict what the future holds, but one potential scenario seems possible.
-Following a post-Christmas spike and peak, new cases plummet beginning around early February.
-(Hardly a bold prediction given past trends around holidays.)
-Simultaneous with that, vaccine distribution accelerates.
-Obviously, the percentage of the population that has either been infected or vaccinated will continue increasing through the winter and into spring.
+New cases have dropped dramatically since the holidays.
+Simultaneous with that, vaccine distribution has significantly accelerated.
+Obviously, the percentage of the population that has either been infected or vaccinated will continue increasing through the spring and summer.

 All of that coupled with further fatigue and the feeling that the worst is behind us could shift public perspective on masking and physical distancing.
-Given that masks primarily protect others from the wearer, they require a critical mass.
+Masks primarily protect others from the wearer, and as such, they require a critical mass.
 If there’s waning use, even stronger advocates will abandon them.

-Given all of those factors, the survey numbers could be inverted from where they presently stand as of April or May 2021.
+Given all of those factors, the aforementioned survey numbers could be inverted from where they presently stand as of May or June 2021.
 Regardless of what experts recommend or would like to see, there will be declining face mask numbers as immunity increases.
 The question of there is not “if” that happens, but by how much?

 Another potential consideration is the position of Cast Member unions.
 In their reopening negotiations with Walt Disney World, they advocated for requiring guests to wear face masks.
 While that was their stance at the time, the rule would’ve happen regardless for myriad other reasons.